ZiranLi/backend-project/Instructions.md

 | Falcons   | [ ] |
 | Patriots  | [X] |

-*Only one correct answer with two to four possible answers in this question type.*
+*Only one correct answer with two to four possible answers in this questionGiven type.*

 ### Poll Question
 > What's your favorite car brand?